 Written records of the Marapu doctrine do not exist.
 There is no fixed liturgy.
-Everything is handed down from generation to generation orally.
-The lessons are stored among others in sacred verses.
+Everything is handed down from generation to generation verbally.
+The teachings are usually rendered by memory via holy verses.

 A new Rato is not necessarily a descendant of the old one.
 If the village community thinks that a descendant is not worthy to represent the religion, the new Rato is elected out of the community.
 Additionally and supportive, there is a "Ketua Adat" in each family, a representative of the custom or elders of the family.
 One could see him as deputy Rato.
 In case of election he has the best chances to become Rato.

 In the country the Marapu belief is still widespread, while newer religions are found mainly in the towns.
 In some villages, the Rato has no longer a strong religious position today, but only a formal one within the administration.
 There he is a sort of a cultural representative.
 This again highlights the importance of Ketua Adat.

 Both Christian churches and the Islam abstain from any vote against the Marapu teaching.
 They ignore or tolerate animal sacrifices and non-Christian rites.
 During the Suharto era Marapu and other indigenous beliefs were ignored or even fought.
 Meanwhile, the policy accepts these religions.
 On the other side the massive proselytizing by the Christian churches is watched more critical today.